This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'I was looking for full-time employment, and have advised my supervisor that I needed to defer completion,' Anne said, 'Family commitments have required me to seek full-time work.'

-'Humm, I may guess that these commitments are perhaps your partner being between jobs,' Steve said, 'This is a little offbeat, but perhaps this partner won't be so committed in six month's time.'
+'Humm, I may guess that these commitments are perhaps your partner being between jobs,' Steve said, 'This is a little offbeat, but perhaps this partner won't be so committed in six months.'

 'I had better see some real facts, or I am out of here and trotting over to the cops to lay a complaint,' Anne said.